hofstadter-io/old-hof/README.md

 hof init my-project
 ```

-now put your username and apikey in the `hof.yaml`
+Now put your username and apikey in the `hof.yaml`

 ### Pull Project

 ```
 hof pull
 ```

+You should see the files which were retrieved.

+You can also visit https://my-app-name.live.hofstadter.io

 ### Edit Designs